 Some affiliate links included at no cost to you!
 I appreciate your support.

-But, let’s back up a bit.
 Before having Foster I was teacher for eight years, so education is engrained in me.
 As a former teacher and current mom I always see a huge importance in making learning fun.
-That’s why I want to start at a young age with my son and what better time than Christmas?!
+That’s why I want to start at a young age by introducing educational toys.

 I love toys, all toys, but my favorites are definitely ones that mix in learning and don’t break my budget.
 That’s why I’m so excited about these 5 Educational Toddler Toys for Under $30